jorisvandenbossche/course-python-data/notebooks/visualization_02_seaborn.md

 <details><summary>Hints</summary>

-- Monthly statistics from a time series requires `resample` (with - in this case - `sum`), which also takes the `on` parameter to define the datetime column.
+- Monthly statistics from a time series requires `resample` (with - in this case - `sum`), which also takes the `on` parameter to specify the datetime column (instead of using the index of the DataFrame).
 - Apply the resampling on the `["n_victims_ok", "n_slightly_injured", "n_seriously_injured", "n_dead_30days"]` columns only.
 - Seaborn line plots works without tidy data when NOT providing `x` and `y` argument.
 It also works using tidy data.
 To 'tidy' the data set, `.melt()` can be used, see [pandas_07_reshaping.ipynb](pandas_07_reshaping.ipynb).
 - Pandas plot method works on the non-tidy data set with `plot.area()` .